LeoAlex0/Expr2Graph/README.md

 # Expr2Graph

-An Convertor from Expression to Graph(dot)
+A Converter from Expression to Graph(dot)

 ![test](doc/test.svg)